DelroyGayle/TIMELINESP1/README.md

 ### Acknowledgements

-Many thanks to my mentor Derek McAuley for his help and advice.
+Many thanks to my mentor Derek McAuley for his help, suggestions and advice.